 Smoke Point of Oils

 One of the biggest things to consider when choosing an oil is the smoke point.
-The smoke point of an oil is the temperature in which the oil starts to break down (the oil begins to oxidize and literally smoke).
-This impacts the taste and properties of the oil as chemicals are released when the oil breaks down that gives a burnt or bitter flavour.
-As taste is an important factor in the outcome of a recipe you want to consider an oils smoke point when choosing which oil you will use.
+The smoke point of an oil is the temperature at which the oil starts to break down (the oil begins to oxidize and literally smoke).
+This impacts the taste and properties of the oil as chemicals are released, when the oil breaks down that gives a burnt or bitter flavour.
+As taste is an important factor in the outcome of a recipe you want to consider an oil’s smoke point when choosing which oil you will use.

-- How long will you I be cooking the dish and at what temperature?
+- How long will I be cooking the dish and at what temperature?

 - What is the cooking method I will be using?